robofont-mechanic/Mechanic/README.md

 	Because Mechanic checks the locally installed extension's plist against your git tags, you'll need to manually ensure that the version in your `info.plist` matches your release's tagged version.
 Mechanic recognizes major, minor, and patch level versions, `X.Y.Z`.
 Patch level is optional.

-2. **Your repository contains one extension**.
-Mechanic (currently) installs the first RoboFont extension that it finds in your repository.
-This means that it is not possible to store multiple extensions in a single repository.
+2. **Your repository contains one extension** or **your extension's filename matches the name in info.plist**.
+Mechanic installs the first RoboFont extension that it finds in your repository.
+If there's more than one, it will try to guess which is the correct extension based on it's filename.
+It's not a particularly good solution, so the best practice is to have one extension per repository (which lets you take advantage of versioning better, regardless.)

 3. **You're working on the master branch**.
 Mechanic will always download the most recent tagged version of your software from the master branch.